yashlm/LLM-implementation/README.md

 # LLM-s-implementation
-Implemented LLM's using HuggingFace API and transformer architecture and embedchain framework
+Implemented LLM's using Transformers and EmbedChain framework with HuggingFace API.